Buckley-Sitzman-LLP/buckley-sitzman-com/src/people/people.md

   - permalink: false
     name: Lester F. Buckley, CPA
     job_title: Partner
+    body: >-
+      A third-generation accounting professional practicing in Lincoln, Nebraska, Les graduated with a B.S. in Business Administration in May 1977.
+After nearly four years with a national accounting firm, he joined Buckley & Sitzman in March of 1981 and became a partner in the firm later that year.
+He is a member of the American Institute of Certified Public Accountants (AICPA) and the Nebraska Society of Certified Public Accountants.

-    body: Les loves to spend time with his wife Nancy and their three children, their spouses and grandchildren.
+      Les loves to spend time with his wife Nancy and their three children, their spouses and grandchildren.
 He also loves to play golf and bicycle.
 He has served in a volunteer capacity with many non-profit organizations over the years, including as board member and Treasurer of the Lancaster County Chapter of the American Red Cross, as well as a member of the Community Action board.

+      Les is licensed to practice accounting in the states of Nebraska and Iowa and provides tax, audit and consulting services to a diverse clientele including banks, agri-businesses, physicians, computer software companies, transportation and warehousing companies, non-profit organizations and individuals.
     email_address: lbuckley@bsncpa.com
     image: /img/lester.jpeg
   - permalink: false